 Instructions

-- Pour the marinade over the prepared chicken in the Ziplock bag (or a large mixing bowl) making sure you coat all sides of the chicken evenly.
-Transfer to the refrigerator and let the chicken marinate for 2-24 hours.
+- Pour the marinade over the prepared chicken in the freezer bag (or a large mixing bowl), making sure you coat all sides of the chicken evenly.
+Transfer to the refrigerator and let the chicken marinate for at least 2 hours, or up to 24 hours.

 - Preheat the grill.
 Scrape and clean the grill if necessary, then spray with nonstick cooking oil.

-- Remove the chicken breasts from the Southwest chicken marinade using tongs and place on a plate.
+- Remove the chicken breasts from the marinade using tongs and place on a plate.
 Salt and pepper each side, then transfer to the preheated grill, smooth side down.

 - Remove chicken from the grill and place on a plate.
-Let rest for about 5 minutes to let the juices redistribute, then squeeze with fresh lime juice just before serving.
+Let rest for about 5 minutes, then squeeze with fresh lime juice just before serving.
 Enjoy!

 Nutrition